Image source: Wyoming State Vet Lab

 The main cause of arthritis in sheep is when bacteria enter the

 body via broken skin.
-The common times when a lamb will be susceptible
+The common times when sheep will be susceptible

-to arthritis in this way are: 1) at or soon after birth with infection
+to arthritis are: 1) at or soon after birth with infection

 through the umbilical cord; 2) during docking, castration, and